top of page

 Exhibition screen

-The visual design of the Kala Art Gallery was inspired by the concept of minimalism and focused purely on art and aesthetics.
-The purpose of using yellow is to let users feel joy and empowered while using the app.
+The visual design of the Kala Art Gallery is a testament to the concept of minimalism, with a keen focus on showcasing art and aesthetics in their purest forms.
+The deliberate use of the color yellow is intended to evoke feelings of joy and empowerment among users as they engage with the app.

 Here is the final look at the working prototype of the Kala Art Gallery app.